sonic-net/SONiC/doc/Sonic-mclag-hld.md

 3 Aggregator State: Mainly exchanges MC-LAG enabled portchannel state (up/down) with AGG_ID.
 Generally, if the same named portchannels in each peer are both up, the data forwarding in the peer-link for that portchannel is disabled to prevent the data stream pass-through.
 When a portchannel of one peer is down, the peer-link is enabled for that portchannel to let the data stream pass-through.

-4 ARP information: ARP entries learned from kernel will be synced up with peer.
+4 ARP and ND information: ARP entries learned from kernel will be synced up with peer.
 The peer will update kernel as dynamically learned ARP once the ARP is synced via ICCP.
+ND is similar to ARP.

 5 FDB information: FDB entries will be synced up with peer.